sqz1337/Face_Recognition/README.md

 ## Real-time-Face-Recognition-Project

-Steps to run
-1. First run video read.py to check that your webcam is running or not.
+1. Run video read.py to check that your webcam is running or not.
+VideoCapture(0) - Your first device.
+To use phone IP WebCam put in argument IP adress w/ port
 2. Run face_detection.py to check that whether camera is able to capture your face or not, with the help of haar cascase classifier
-3. Now, run face_data.py --> this will open up the camera and extract your face from video frames multiple time.
-Test and store faces of multiple people.
+3. Run face_data.py --> this will open up the camera and extract your face from video frames multiple time.
+To proper work take +-1000 snapshots
-4. At last, run face_recognition.py --> this will detect your face from the dataset made and form a bounding box with you name writtern around your face.
+4. Run face_recognition.py --> this will detect your face from the dataset made and form a bounding box with you name writtern around your face.